IQSS/Zelig4-Documentation/rbuild-review.md

    "touch /nfs/projects/r/rbuild/lock/force-<package-name>"
 3. Terser log file?
 Right now it's a bit verbose, and hard to get relevant information from
-4. Build notifications spam.
+4. Reduce build notification spam.
 There should be a limit to how many error emails you can get in one day.
 That is, it's good to notify everyone when something fails/succeeds, but there's a threshold before it just all becomes white noise.
 5. Notification emails for failures should be a bit more informative.
 Simply stating at what stage the R-build script failed would be very useful.